JohnRising/docs/docs/guides/foundations/validating-signatures.md

 ## Example: signing up for an app with a smart contract account

-Let take a look at the example of signing up to an app like [OpenSea](https://opensea.io/) with a smart contract account like [Stackup](https://www.stackup.sh/).
+Let's take a look at the example of signing up to an app like [OpenSea](https://opensea.io/) with a smart contract account like [Stackup](https://www.stackup.sh/).
 Below is the following flow that you're likely familiar with.

 ![Signature validation example](../../../static/img/signature-validation-example.png)